 This is an open-source project.
 In keeping with that spirit, we are offering these kits and the parts for them in different configurations for flexibility.

 - The Peggy 2LE Kit itself includes the circuit board, preprogrammed microcontroller, plug-in power supply, LED driver chips, high-current transistors, power switch, two buttons, rubber feet and all other components needed to make the pegboard display base, along with full color printed instructions.
 Just assemble, and add LEDs and power.
 The power supply is a "univeral input" type that accepts worldwide voltage input.
 (A simple plug adapter may be needed if you live outside north america.)
+An international multiplug power supply that connects to worldwide power without need for additional adapters is available separately here and its appropriate jack is here.

 - Option: LED Bundles!
 A matched 640 pack of ultrabright LEDs in 5 mm packages, with either clear or diffused lenses, in various colors.
 Enough to fill up the Peggy with a few spares.
 Matched sets like these are recommended if you plan to fill *every* LED location with an LED and want a uniform-looking display.
 (Otherwise, "Mix and Match" LED Selections can be found here.)
 A discount applies when you bundle a 640-LED pack with your Peggy 2LE kit.